-In addition to the many filters included with Adobe PhotoshopTM, you can create your own filters using the Filter Foundry.
-Filter Foundry is a compatible replacement for Adobe Filter Factory (1989 - 1995).
-Initially written by Toby Thain in 2003 - 2009, the development has been continued by Daniel Marschall / ViaThinkSoft since 2018.
+Filter Foundry is a compatible replacement for Filter Factory (developed by the Adobe employee Joe Ternasky in 1994).
+Initially written by Toby Thain (Telegraphics) in 2003 - 2009, the development has been continued by Daniel Marschall (ViaThinkSoft) since 2018.
 Several advancements and improvements have been made, and a 64-bit Windows version was created.

-You determine how you want the filter to affect the channels (red, green, blue, and alpha) of each pixel in the image by specifying arithmetic expressions.
+With Filter Foundry, you can create your own plugins by determining how you want the filter to affect the channels (red, green, blue, and alpha) of each pixel in the image by specifying arithmetic expressions.

-The filters you create can also include Settings dialog boxes.
-The Settings dialog box provides up to eight sliders for adjusting the filter's effect.
+The filters you create can also include Settings dialog boxes, which provide up to eight sliders for adjusting the filter's effect.
 When you design a filter, you include user-supplied slider information in the expression.
 You also determine the number of sliders and whether they appear in the Settings dialog box individually or in pairs.